RomainLanz/adonis-graphql/README.md

 ## Setup

-The package must be installed from npm using `adonis` command.
+The package must be installed by using `adonis` command.

 ```bash
 > adonis install adonis-graphql
 ```

+You can use directly `npm` or `yarn` but the instructions (`instructions.js` and `instructions.md`) will not be displayed and runned.

-> :warning: This package requires `@adonisjs/bodyparser`.
+> :warning: This package requires `@adonisjs/bodyparser` to be installed.

 ## Bind GraphQL Endpoint

 You can bind the GraphQL endpoint directly from your `routes.js` file.

+In this example, we are using the `/` route to handle all graphql query.

 ```js
 const Route = use('Route')